PierreSenellart/provsql/doc/source/user/where-provenance.rst

     SELECT add_provenance('person');

-    -- Track where each name came from
+    -- Track where each output value came from
-    SELECT p.name, where_provenance(p.name) AS name_source
+    SELECT p.name, where_provenance(provenance()) AS source
     FROM person p
     JOIN sightings s ON p.id = s.person;